How Fast Will a Car Loan Build My Credit Score?

 Reviewed by: Lauren Bringle, AFC®

-If you’ve only had credit cards and are considering your first car loan, you may want to know how fast a car loan could raise your FICO® credit score.
+If you’ve only had credit cards and are considering your first car loan, you may want to know how fast a car loan could build your FICO® credit score.

-So, does a car loan affect your credit score?
+So, does a car loan affect your credit score, and can a car loan build your credit?
 Keep reading to learn more about how car loans show up on your credit report and influence your credit score so you know what to expect.

 How long does it take for car payments to improve credit?

-When you sign up for a new car loan, it will probably hurt your credit score at first.
-But that negative impact is only temporary.
+When you sign up for a new car loan, it may probably hurt your credit score at first.
+But that negative impact may be only temporary.
+[1]

 Here’s what happens to your credit when you get a new car loan: